toybreaker/jeancouteau/_articles/visit-to-the-brahmins.md

 >”Life has given my wife and I more sons than we can afford.
 My father and his father before him, as you know, have been the faithful dependants (_braya_) of your holy mansion.
 This is why I come to you with this young child of mine and entrust him to you, so that he learns from your house all the holy teachings and the good things in life.”

-In those times, the _gria_ was still rich, and the request had been welcome.
+In those times, the _gria_ (mansion) was still rich, and the request had been welcome.

 Somprong had been accepted to live with the Brahmins.